rand3289/OutNet/readme.md

 ## Proposed services

 This document describes two services OutNetList and OutNetDir.

-Both services run over HTTP on different port numbers.
-Port numbers can change.
-Mechanisms/protocols required to implement these services are HTTP 1.1, UPnP and digital signatures.
+OutNetDir is a service that lists other types of services you run.
+OutNetDir is able to advertise services such as your web site, ftp, ssh as well as P2P or distributed services.
+One can choose not to run OutNetDir or any local services other than OutNetList.
+OutNetDir does not have to run on the same machine/IP where OutNetList is running.

 OutNetList provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the OutNet.
 Age is a number of minutes since the server has last been seen on line.
 In addition, OutNetList provides information about the local OutNetDir service.

-OutNetDir and is a service that lists other types of distributed services running locally.
-OutNetDir does not have to run on the same machine/IP where OutNetList is running.
-One can choose not to run OutNetDir or any local services other than OutNetList.

-Querying OutNetList port will return one SignedResponse or UnsignedResponse (pseudocode):
+When OutNetList starts, it tries to contact all known remote OutNetList and OutNetDir severs.
+It collects their information and public keys.
+Remote OutNetList servers should have the ability to query your server back over the same connection when contacted and send only a "delta" of the information.
+Querying OutNetList will return a SignedResponse or an UnsignedResponse described below in pseudocode:

 ```cpp
 struct SignedResponse {